 Hearty thanks to Snyder Memorial Baptist Church for sponsoring our adults to attend Camp Caraway, in Asheboro, N.C., April 21-23rd.
 Camp Caraway is a spiritual retreat and proves to be an outstanding rejuvenating weekend, and we couldn’t do it without the help of organizations like Snyder!

+We want to express our thanks to Cumberland Community Foundation for affording us the chance to provide Independent Living Classes to our blind and visually impaired.
+These classes have been a huge hit and have taught practical, life-long skills to our blind and visually impaired.
 Thank you also to Chef Mei Parker for providing us with an outstanding cooking experience and thank you to Hay Street United Methodist Church for allowing us to use your kitchen!

 Volunteers are NEEDED!
 WE know YOU would be GREAT!!!